Women Forging New Paths in Costa Rica

 Mission Project Specifics

-This project seeks to raise $5,830 to provide 30 scholarships for women in Costa Rica to take the two basic courses, “Being a Woman is Wonderful” and “Healthy Relationships,” over the course of a year.
+International Ministries seeks to raise $5,868 to provide 30 scholarships for women in Costa Rica to take two basic courses, “Being a Woman is Wonderful” and “Healthy Relationships,” over the course of a year.
 The purpose of the project is to provide training from a liberating Christian perspective for 30 women in marginal areas.

-- Pray with Sue, Rebeca and Pastoral Care for Women in Costa Rica that more women will receive the training they need in order to break the cycle of violence.
+- Please pray with Sue, Rebeca and Pastoral Care for Women in Costa Rica that more women will receive the training and encouragement they need to break the cycle of violence.

 - Your donations make this mission project possible.

-- Donate by check.
-Write Costa Rica/Hegarty/Women Forging New Paths on the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.
+- To donate by check, write Costa Rica/Hegarty/ Women Forging New Paths on the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.

 - Share this information with others in your community and in your church family.